 Filing electronically or a paper return

 Keep all your documents in case we ask to see them at a later date.

-You may be claiming expenses that would be allowable only for a patient who qualified for the disability amount on line 316.
+You may be claiming expenses that would be allowable only for a patient who was eligible for the disability amount on line 316.
 In that case, if we do not have a valid Form T2201, Disability Tax Credit Certificate, for that person, you also have to attach a properly completed and certified copy of that application.
 We will review your claim before we assess your return to determine if the person for whom you are claiming medical expenses qualifies.
-If he or she qualified for the disability amount for 2012 and still meets the eligibility requirements in 2013, you can claim this amount without sending us a new Form T2201.
-However, you have to send us the form if the previous period of approval ended before 2013, or if we ask you to do so.
+If he or she was eligible for the disability tax credit for 2013 and still meets the eligibility requirements in 2014, you can claim this amount without sending us a new Form T2201.
+However, you have to send us the form if the previous period of approval ended before 2014, or if we ask you to do so.

 Forms and publications